sveneisenschmidt/supervisor-web/README.md

 ### Purpose

-Obviously you could the stock Supervisor web gui of this web app.
+Obviously you could use the stock Supervisor web gui of this web app.
 The advantage of *supervisor-web* are:

 * You can put it behind a proxy web server (add LDAP auth, ssl)